According to the American Diabetes Association in 2012 9.3% of the population had diabetes. Americans age 65 and older that number was 25.9%.

 Exercise creates an “insulin effect.”
 Meaning that exercise helps your body increase your body’s ability to absorb insulin.
 It is possible to create a double insulin effect, by the combination of taking your insulin and exercising.
 By checking your blood sugar levels before and after you exercise will help you understand how your exercise routine and intensity is effecting your bodies ability to absorb insulin and sugar.

-Weight lifting - start with light weight and high reps.
+Weight lifting – Warm up and start with light weight and high reps.
 Make sure you have good range of motion.

 Exercise Frequency 4-6x a week